danielscholl-osdu/partition/provider/partition-gcp/README.md

 ```

 ## Deployment
-Storage Service is compatible with App Engine Flexible Environment and Cloud Run.
+Partition Service is compatible with App Engine Flexible Environment and Cloud Run.

 * To deploy into Cloud run, please, use this documentation:
   https://cloud.google.com/run/docs/quickstarts/build-and-deploy